mmsbah191/BTES/README.md

 py manage.py createsuperuser
 ```

-## Features
+## Functional Features

-- User registration and login
-- Event search and filtering
-- Ticket booking with integrated payment systems
-- Refund processing (within 24 hours for logged-in users)
-- Admin panel for managing events and viewing summaries
-  Here's a more detailed guide for the **Contributing** section, explaining step-by-step how to use Git and GitHub for collaboration:
+**For Visitors:**
+- View events, search, and book tickets without logging in.
+- Cannot request refunds.
+- For Logged-in

+- **Users:**
+- Book tickets, manage bookings and request refunds (credited to the site account if within 24 hours).

+**For Admins:**
+- Add/modify events.
+- View event summaries.

 ## Contributing
 Follow these steps to contribute to the project:

 ### 1. Fork the Repository